 Step 1: Open the Steam client and log in, if required.

 Step 3: Locate and right-click the game you want to uninstall in your library, which should open a drop-down menu.
 From there, head down to Manage, and then a new drop-down menu will appear.
-On that drop-down, click “uninstall.”
+On that drop-down, click Uninstall.

-Step 4: Steam will confirm with you whether you want to completely delete the game.
-When you are ready, click the “delete” button.
+Step 4: Steam will confirm with you whether you want to completely uninstall the game.
+When you are ready, click the Uninstall button.

 The game will now be uninstalled.
-The game name will now appear grayed out in your Steam list on the left, but you’ll need to reinstall it to play.
+The game will still appear in your Steam list on the left, but you’ll need to reinstall it to play.

 Uninstalling through Windows